botpress/botpress/docs/guide/docs/quickstart.md

 You can also embed this chatbot on a website.
 To learn how, check out the example provided in `assets/modules/channel-web/examples/embedded-webchat.html`, which you can see by browsing [**here**](http://localhost:3000/assets/modules/channel-web/examples/embedded-webchat.html).

+## Learn More
+Follow along as we create a simple starter bot that asks for your name and politely greets you.

 - [Hello < you>!, our equivalent of Hello World!](https://youtu.be/nYFX-P1zFEE)